leswright1977/PySpectrometer/README.md

 From Left to right: Coumarin-1,Rhodamine 6G, Rhodmine B.

 ***TODO***
-Add in a 3 wavelength Calibration functionality to counteract any nonlinearity caused by misalignment of the camera and 'scope.
-Non Linearity can be solved by rotating the camera on its axis, but it would be nice to just fire and forget.
+Add in a 3 wavelength Calibration functionality to counteract nonlinearity.